aring87/Sentinel-Detection-As-Code/content/triage-guides/sentinel/collection/screen-capture-utility-execution.md

-# Triage Guide: Screen Capture Utility Execution
+# Suspicious Screen Capture Utility Execution Triage Guide

-## Detection Title
+## Rule Overview

-Screen Capture Utility Execution
+**Title:** Suspicious Screen Capture Utility Execution

-## Detection ID
-SENT-COLL-0003
+**Rule ID:** SENT-COLL-0003

-## Objective

-This detection identifies execution of screenshot or screen-capture tools that may be used to collect visible user-session data, application contents, or on-screen credentials.
+**Severity:** Medium
+**Risk Score:** 56
+**Tactic:** Collection
+**Technique:** T1113 - Screen Capture
+**Platform:** Microsoft Sentinel
+**Data Source:** DeviceProcessEvents
+**Lifecycle:** Experimental

-## Why It Matters
+## Purpose

+This detection identifies screen capture utilities or scripted screenshot behavior that may indicate collection of user session data.

-Screen capture can be used to collect:
+This matters because attackers may capture screenshots to collect:

-- user session details
-- visible documents
-- internal dashboards
-- chat contents
-- credentials or MFA prompts displayed on screen
+- Credentials displayed on screen

-This behavior is not always malicious, but it becomes more significant when tied to remote access, credential theft, or exfiltration activity.
+- MFA prompts or codes
+- Sensitive internal documents
+- Remote session activity
+- User workflows and visible data

-## Alert Logic Summary
+## Detection Logic Summary

-The rule looks for execution of:
+The rule looks for known screen capture utilities such as:
-- `snippingtool.exe`

 - `psr.exe`
 - `nircmd.exe`
+- `snippingtool.exe`
+- `snipaste.exe`

-or command lines containing:
+It also looks for command lines containing:

 - `screenshot`
 - `capturedesktop`
+- `saveimage`
 - `screen capture`

+The rule increases suspicion when:

+- `nircmd.exe` or `snipaste.exe` are used
+- the command line indicates explicit screenshot behavior
+- the initiating process is a script host or LOLBin such as:
+  - `powershell.exe`
+  - `pwsh.exe`
+  - `cmd.exe`
+  - `wscript.exe`
+  - `cscript.exe`
+  - `mshta.exe`

+The alert triggers when the suspicion score is 2 or greater.

+## Likely Analyst Goal

+Determine whether the screen capture behavior was:

+- Normal user activity
+- Help desk, documentation, or training activity
+- Approved support tooling
+- Suspicious collection of screen content

 ## Initial Triage Questions

-- Was the host being used for support or documentation?
-- Is the user known to take screenshots as part of their role?
+1. Which utility executed?
-- Was the tool launched interactively or by script?
+2. Was the screenshot action interactive or scripted?
+3. Is screen capture normal for the user and host?
-- Were image files written to disk?
+4. Were image files saved to suspicious locations?
-- Was there follow-on staging or exfiltration behavior?
+5. Did exfiltration, clipboard access, or archiving follow?

+---

 ## Investigation Steps

-1. Review the executing process and command line.
-2. Identify the user and session context.
-3. Determine whether the host was under support, training, or documentation activity.
-4. Review whether image or capture files were created and where.
-5. Check for related suspicious activity:
-   - remote access tools
-   - credential access
-   - archive creation
-   - outbound transfer
-6. Determine whether the tool is approved and expected in the environment.

-## Common False Positives

-- legitimate screenshots by users
-- IT support sessions
-- training or documentation creation
-- problem-step recording for troubleshooting
-- approved admin or automation tooling

-## Escalation Guidance
+### 1. Review the Process and Command Line

+Inspect:

+- `FileName`
+- `ProcessCommandLine`
+- `InitiatingProcessFileName`
+- `InitiatingProcessCommandLine`
+- `AccountName`

+Determine whether the activity involved:

+- Built-in screenshot tooling
+- Third-party capture utilities
+- Explicit scripting of screenshot behavior

+**Why this matters:**
+Scripted or automated screenshot behavior is generally more suspicious than ad hoc user screenshots.

+---

+### 2. Determine Whether the Activity Was Interactive or Scripted

+Look for:

+- Script hosts or LOLBins as parent processes
+- Silent capture options
+- Save paths in command lines
+- Repeated or automated screenshot execution

+**Why this matters:**
+Automated screen capture may indicate malware collecting visible session content.

+---

+### 3. Review Output File Locations

+Check whether image files were written to:

+- `%TEMP%`
+- Downloads
+- Desktop
+- AppData
+- Shared folders
+- Staging directories

+Determine whether screenshots were stored in:

+- Expected user locations
+- Hidden or temporary directories
+- Folders associated with archive or exfiltration activity

+**Why this matters:**
+Unusual save locations can indicate staging for transfer.

+---

+### 4. Determine Whether the Activity Is Expected

+Validate whether the activity aligns to:

+- Help desk support
+- Documentation workflows
+- User training
+- Internal knowledge base creation
+- Approved remote support tooling

+**Why this matters:**
+Screen capture is common in support and training contexts.

+---

+### 5. Hunt for Related Collection Activity

+Check for nearby:

+- Clipboard access
+- Browser credential access
+- Archive creation
+- File staging
+- Email transfer
+- Cloud upload
+- Additional scripting activity

+**Why this matters:**
+Screen capture paired with other collection activity is more concerning.

+---

+### 6. Assess User and Device Context

+Review:

+- Whether the host is high value
+- Whether the user is privileged
+- Whether the device has recent suspicious alerts
+- Whether screen capture is typical for that role

+**Why this matters:**
+Screen capture on sensitive systems can have higher impact.

+---

+## Benign Explanations

+Common legitimate scenarios include:

+1. Legitimate user screenshots
+2. Support, documentation, or training workflows
+3. Approved remote support tooling capturing user screens

+---

+## Suspicious Indicators

+Escalate concern when you observe:

+- Scripted or repeated screenshot capture
+- Rare utilities such as `nircmd.exe`
+- Execution from temp or suspicious paths
+- Screenshots saved into staging folders
+- Clipboard, credential, or exfiltration activity nearby
+- Other malware indicators on the host

+---

+## Triage Decision

+### Close as Benign / False Positive

+Close as benign when:

+- The activity aligns to user, help desk, or documentation workflows
+- The utility and save path are expected
+- No related suspicious behavior is present

+### Escalate as Suspicious

 Escalate when:

-- capture tools are launched by unusual parent processes
-- capture activity is scripted or hidden
-- images are staged for outbound transfer
-- the affected host or account is high-value
+- Screen capture is uncommon for the host
+- Activity appears scripted or automated
+- Files are saved to suspicious locations
-- the activity is paired with credential access or remote-control behavior
+- Collection or transfer behavior is nearby

+### Escalate as Likely Malicious

+Escalate as likely malicious when:

+- Evidence shows automated screen collection
+- The activity is part of a broader attack chain
+- Exfiltration or credential theft indicators are present

+---

-## Recommended Enrichment
+## Response Actions

-- process tree
-- written image or recording files
-- destination folders
-- recent outbound network activity
-- remote access tool presence
+Depending on findings, consider:

-- related alerts on the same host
+- Isolating the host if malicious collection is suspected
+- Collecting the executed binary and command line artifacts
-- user role and host sensitivity
+- Reviewing saved screenshots and staging paths

-## ATT&CK Mapping
+- Hunting for similar utilities across the environment
+- Escalating to incident response if coordinated collection is confirmed

+---

+## Example Analyst Notes Template

+### Analyst Summary

+Alert fired for suspicious screen capture utility execution, potentially indicating collection of user session data or on-screen sensitive information.

+### Key Findings

+- **Affected device:**
+- **Affected user:**
+- **Utility executed:**
+- **Command line:**
+- **Initiating process:**
+- **Screenshot save path:**
+- **Expected business purpose:**
+- **Nearby collection or exfiltration activity:**
-- Collection
+- **Final assessment:**
-- T1113 – Screen Capture

-## Related Rule
+### Recommended Disposition

+- Benign / False Positive
+- Suspicious - Needs Deeper Investigation
-- `detections/sentinel/collection/screen-capture-utility-execution.yml`
+- Confirmed Malicious